CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 # System Architecture

 Assemblyline architecture is somewhat complex to understand because there are many moving pieces.
-In this section, we will describe every single components of Assemblyline and will give you visual exemples on how the different components interact with each other.
+In this section, we will describe every single component of Assemblyline and will give you visual examples on how the different components interact with each other.
 We will do that by first setting the scene by describing a scenario done in Assemblyline then describing all the components in that scenario.

 ## Submitting files to Assemblyline

 Here's how submitting files to Assemblyline takes place.
 The user browses to the UI Frontend and submits a file through the web interface.
-The frontend takes that file and hand if off to the API Server.
-Alternatively, the user uses the assemblyline client to connect directly to the API server.
+The frontend takes that file and hands it off to the API Server.
+Alternatively, the user uses the Assemblyline client to connect directly to the API server.
 Once the API server receives the file, it saves the file to the filestore and creates a tasking message in Redis (volatile) for the Dispatcher to pick up.

-Dispatcher will be notified by Redis that a new task as come in, will identify the file and will route that file to the appropriate service by pushing a new message for the service in it's service queue.
+Dispatcher will be notified by Redis that a new task has come in, will identify the file and will route that file to the appropriate service by pushing a new message for the service in its service queue.

-Services long poll the Service Server API, when a new task enters their queue, the will get the file from Service Server and start processing it.
+Services long poll the Service Server API, when a new task enters their queue, they will get the file from Service Server and start processing it.
 Once they are done, they will send their analysis results to Service Server along with any embedded or supplementary file they have collected during analysis.
-The analysis results will be saved into the database by Service Server and the new embedded files will be sent back to the Dispatcher via Redis so it can dispatch them to a new set of services for reprocessing.
+The analysis results will be saved into the database by Service Server and the new embedded files will be sent back to the Dispatcher via Redis so that it can dispatch them to a new set of services for reprocessing.

 Once all associated files are done, Dispatcher will mark the submission as complete in the database.